Hijabi Bridal

 What colors are trending for modern Muslim wedding dresses in 2026?

-The strongest colors and patterns in 2026 are soft champagne, blush, and sage green for modern and minimalist design styles, deep jewel tones for lehenga and sharara styles, and white and ivory for Western-influenced modest gown designs.
+The strongest colors and patterns in 2026 are soft champagne, blush, and sage green for modern lehenga and sharara styles, and white and ivory for Western-influenced modest dress designs.
 Floral and geometric embroidery patterns in tonal or metallic thread are the dominant decorative colors and patterns across all styles.

 Where can US Muslim brides find modern Muslim wedding dresses for sale?